 The Professional Maintenance Package: Good Deal or Total Scam?

-If you don’t feel like getting your hands dirty, a professional service agreement may be right up your alley.
+If you don’t feel like getting your hands dirty, a professional service agreement such as with Air National HVAC may be right up your alley.
 Under these contracts, an HVAC technician agrees to visit your home once or twice a year to perform an AC tune-up.
 Professionals inspect your filters, refrigerant levels, and air pressure, among other checks.
 The idea is to spot problems before they turn into full-blown failures.
 However, the HVAC industry doesn’t exactly agree on just how valuable these kinds of service contracts really are.
 Typically, they run homeowners somewhere between $150 to $500 a year, which is pretty steep considering that the average AC replacement costs roughly $5,000.
 Some service people will tell you that the most common issues, like a capacitor failure, are difficult to diagnose ahead of time.
 On the other hand, many companies offer priority repairs for customers who purchase service agreements, which can be worth its weight in gold during an AC failure.
 The manufacturer’s warranty may require this kind of maintenance before it will cover repairs to your unit, so it’s worth weighing the pros and cons.

 Opt for a High Efficiency Unit